nuttann/nuttann.github.io/collection-instructions.md

 I have been gathering collectibles since they were first introduced.
 I am making them available to Return of the Exiled guild members for no cost.
 There are some rules and instructions on how to request them.
 I have a script that reads the '/output realestate' dump files and organizes them by house / expansion / quest / item for a web page.
-This should make it easy to find.
-The house interface for extracting is not so nice and only lists items.
+This should make it easy to find. **The house interface for extracting is not so nice and only provides a HUGE list of items in alphabetical order.**

 ## Rules

 - Items requested are for guild members only.
 They are not to be sold.
-- These are for mains unless I have a lot of an item.
+- These are for mains unless I have a lot **(> 25)** of an item, in which case they can be request for alts.
 - I make an attempt to fair-share distribution of rares if I have multiple people requesting them at same time.
 - I do this voluntarily, so requests should be done to make it easy for me.